Thokozile23/Final-Project/README.md

 Striving for diversity might lead to recommendations that feel irrelevant or forced, potentially frustrating users.

 -  Algorithmic Manipulation:
-Overcompensation for popularity bias could be exploited by bad actors to artificially amplify niche or low-quality content.
+Overcompensation for popularity bias could be exploited by other people or businesses to artificially amplify niche or low-quality content.

 -  Transparency Issues:
 Users may not fully understand adjustments made to recommendations, raising concerns about opacity in how content is prioritized.